skybluee2001/AC215_AIResearchForGood/README.md

 docker run --rm -ti -v "$(pwd)":/app perform_rag python perform_rag.py
 ```

-**Modifications for Milestone 4**
-1. Implemented GitHub Actions with linting, automated testing, and >50% coverage across all modules.
-2. Built a Streamlit-based frontend interface for user interaction and result visualization.
-3. Developed FastAPI endpoints for user queries to communicate between the front end and back end.
-5. Integrated fine-tuned LLM outputs for relevance filtering and response generation.

 **Setup instructions and usage guidelines for the API to communicate between the front end and back end**

 1. Navigate to ```api-service``` directory